huilinghe19/bluesky/README.md

 Ternimal 2:
     ariadne --catalog test --zmq localhost:60615

-ariadne GUI will be opened, in the GUI we can do the plans like scan and mv, which are already stored in the bluesky queueserver, I try to understand the theroy of the communications and know how to create/change a GUI.
+with at least these two commands, ariadne GUI will be opened, in the GUI we can do the plans like scan and mv, which are already stored in the bluesky queueserver, I try to understand the theroy of the communications and know how to create/change a GUI.
+Due to the lack of the relevant documentation, I can just explore the programs and the structure by myself.

 bluesky widgets:  https://github.com/NSLS-II/bluesky-widgets-demo
 ariadne:  https://github.com/NSLS-II-BMM/ariadne

-Due to the lack of the relevant documentation, I can just explore the programs and the structure by myself.
+It is saved in "/hzb/huiling/anaconda3/envs/bluesky-tutorial/lib/python3.7/site-packages/ariadne".
+I download ariadne again in a modifiable environment and use pycharm to explore them.
+    cd work/Bluesky/ariadne/ariadne
+    __init__.py  main.py  models.py  __pycache__  settings.py  tests  _version.py  viewer.py  widgets.py  widget_xafs.py

+open pycharm:
+    /snap/pycharm-community/current/bin/pycharm.sh